FAQs

 • Investment dividends

-• Accessed superannuation (superannuation is not included in income calculations unless you are 55 years old or over and have accessed your superannuation).
+• Accessed superannuation (do not include mandatory employer super contributions in your assessment, super is only included in income calculations if you are 55 years old or over and are accessing or drawing income from your super).

 • household and personal effects